-Cincinnati Hamilton County Community Action Agency.
+Cincinnati Hamilton County Community Action Agency assistance programs.

 Financial assistance and housing services

 The main resource is the Home Energy Assistance Program.
 CAA oversees the federal government funded Home Energy Assistance Program.
 Grants and financial aid is for those individuals, senior citizens and families who are in need of help paying their utility bills.
 Low income families and applicants must apply to the HEAP program by calling 1-866-747-1039.